Daily Jobs › Fun 😂

 Everhour users are a productive bunch.
 It’s a fact!
 But have you ever wondered about the average work hours in a year logged by Everhour users?
 Wonder no more!
 Here’s just how productive we’ve been together. *

-*No GDPR were breached making this infographic 😉
+*No GDPR was breached when making this infographic 😉

 average working hours worldwide 2021 with everhour